noncorpus/DnD5e/unbroken-circle/characters/meriel-alwine.md

 Can use Ki to throw it back

 Slow Fall
+Beginning at 4th level, you can use your reaction when you fall to reduce any Falling damage you take by an amount equal to five times your monk level.
 Flurry of Blows

 Immediately after you take the Attack action on Your Turn, you can spend 1 ki point to make two unarmed strikes as a Bonus Action.

 Patient Defense
 You can spend 1 ki point to take the Dodge action as a Bonus Action on Your Turn.

 Step of the Wind
 You can spend 1 ki point to take the Disengage or Dash action as a Bonus Action on Your Turn, and your jump distance is doubled for the turn.

 Deflect Missiles
 Starting at 3rd level, you can use your reaction to deflect or catch the missile when you are hit by a ranged weapon Attack.
 When you do so, the damage you take from the Attack is reduced by 1d 10 + your Dexterity modifier + your monk level.

 ## Background